 PC: Did you keep up a friendship with Luks or Benton?

-CS: Luke, I did.
+CS: Luks, I did.
 But then he died not so long after that.
 Benton and I did not, no. I asked Stuart Klonis the other day and he tells me Benton is still alive.